tezos/tezos-mirror/docs/introduction/howtouse.rst

 Whenever a node starts, it tries to retrieve the most current head of the chain from its peers.
 This can be a long process if there are many blocks to retrieve (e.g. when a node is launched for the first time, or has been out of sync for a while), or on a slow network connection.
+The mechanism of :ref:`snapshots` can help in reducing the synchronization time.

 Once the synchronization is complete, the node is said to be *bootstrapped*.
 Some operations require the node to be bootstrapped.